SITEs : ” Scapegoat as Truth Teller for the Family“

 To: Disengage the child from the power struggles, express anger safely, have an outlet for their sensitivity & generosity

 By: being calm, fair but firm.
 Avoid acting shocked or disgusted by child actions, let child experience consequences of behavior, give opportunities to use power appropriately, with outlets for the underdog.

-Are confrontational, argumentative, distrusting & rageful.
 May live on the edge of society or as complete outcasts.
-With little education or skill they continue to rebel, sometimes in sophisticated & dramatic ways.
+Often with little education or skill they continue to rebel, sometimes in rather clever & dramatic ways.
 Have illegitimate children, graduate to felonies, suffer with mental illness & addictions

-OR: They’re actually intelligent & can be very clever, with a need to have a sense of power – somewhere in their life.
+OR: Because they’re actually intelligent & can be very talented, some will need to have a sense of power – somewhere in their life.
 Developing social skills outside the home, they can become leaders in their own peer groups, often illegal & possibly destructive.

 b.
-Passively — frequently the underdog in relationships & situations, marry early, stay in long-term abusive relationships, are everyone’s doormat, plagued by depression & addictions, living out the scapegoat position.
+Passively – frequently the underdog in relationships & situations, will marry early, stay in long-term abusive relationships, be everyone’s doormat, plagued by depression & addictions, living out the scapegoat position.

-They carry around resentments as a result of the hurt, rejection, blame & shaming they experienced at home (& school).
+Carry deep resentments for all the hurt, rejection, blame & shaming they experienced at home (& school).

 May be aware of the sacrifices they’ve made & resent that it did no good, for themself or the family

 ✶ HOWEVER – Because of their emotional honesty they are the one most likely to seek counseling, realize the dysfunction they grew up with face it.
 They may get help for problems with drugs, alcohol, verbal aggression or violence, trouble functioning at work or school, issues with authority & relationships